 These Blondies are the vanilla version of a Brownie.
-Still dense, chewy and delicious but without the chocolate.
+Still dense, chewy and delicious but without the melted chocolate.
 More of a caramel/vanilla buttery vibe with chocolate chips.
 Think Spandau Ballet rather than Duran Duran.

 Blondies are so deliciously good and full of a buttery, toffee sweetness.
 Still with the exact same moistness and chewy edge of a Brownie.
 It is paler only in colour, the flavours remain big and just as moreish.
 I admit I have not baked many Blondies before but this recipe is very firmly archived and I would love to try to experiment with other additions apart from these chocolate chips.
 White chocolate chunks is an obvious one and I have seen that many people use melted white chocolate actually in their Blondie batter.
 The Blondie world opens it’s doors……….